rails-girls-summer-of-code/summer-of-code/roles.md

 make sure everything runs smoothly, sponsors are happy and the world gets to know about the amazing progress the student teams make.

+#### Other Roles

+##### Sponsors

+By donating money to this program but most of the time not being involved actively sponsors take on a supporting actors role, but quite obviously a very importing one: They essentially pay for students so they are able to participate in this program.

+##### Coaching Companies

+With this role we are trying to formalize a very successful concept from last
+year: Companies that fully host a students team and allow employees to coach them.
+You can find out more about this here: [Coaching Companies](/coaching-companies).